14 February 2014, 11:56 AM ET

 What was your favorite space news story of the last week?

-From a stunning time-lapse video of the night sky from northern Chile, to a dazzling image of star trails over the Canary Islands, don't miss these spectacular night sky photos by stargazers and SPACE.com readers.
+From ghostly auroras in Norway, to a stunning timelapse video of inner solar system dust scattering sunlight over 3 Indonesian volcanoes, don't miss these spectacular night sky images by stargazers and SPACE.com readers.